 When there is a revision request, and documentation is submitted solely with the ordering physician's verbal order, it must be resubmitted with the ordering physician's signature and date within 14 calendar days of the receipt of the authorization request by the Texas Medicaid Claims Administrator.
-If the request is not received with a dated physician signature within 14 calendar days of the receipt of the authorization request by the Texas Medicaid claims administrator.
-If the authorization request by the Texas Medicaid Claims Administrator, the prior authorization will be considered incomplete and will be denied.
+If the request is not received with a dated physician signature within 14 calendar days of the receipt of the authorization request by the Texas Medicaid Claims Administrator will be considered incomplete and will be denied.